Home

 Rolling downwards – accelerating evenly upwards

 To minimise fuel consumption and wear on the brakes when driving down steep inclines, you should use a low gear without accelerating (release the pedal completely).
-This way you engine brake, which reduces speed without consuming fuel and avoids excessive brake wear.
+This way you engine brake, which reduces speed without consuming fuel and helps reduce unnecessary brake wear.

 Release the accelerator completely and use a low gear when driving down steep inclines

 Try to maintain a steady throttle in the highest possible gear in order to drive uphill economically.
 Provide support with the accelerator but avoid increasing speed.
-Try to build up speed before the incline so that you can use a high gear while ascending without having to push the accelerator too hard.
+Try to reach a suitable speed before the incline so that you can use a high gear while ascending without having to push the accelerator too hard.

 If there is an uphill slope after a steep downhill one you can take advantage of the higher speed generated from going downhill to use a higher gear on the way back up.